resolvetosavelives/benchmarks/README.md

     docker build -t benchmarks_builder -f config/docker/builder/Dockerfile .

-Then you can use docker compose to run the app with a fresh database using postgres alpine.
+Then you can use docker compose to run the app with a fresh database using a postgres alpine image.

     docker compose build
     docker compose up